+(f) Promoting the application of strategic environmental assessment in development cooperation

+(g) Consideration of alternatives and rationales for selected options of the proposed activities in the EIA documentation

 To produce a clear and concise document presenting advice on the most important problems identified for the theme in question, also referring to the contribution of the topics to the application of Sustainable Development Goals.

-Entity(ies) responsible: The following lead-country(ies) or organizations ) with support from the secretariat.
+Entity(ies) responsible: The following lead-country(ies) or organizations, with support from the secretariat, within the limits of its resources:

+(a), (b) or (d): WHO together with interested Parties and partner organizations (c) Switzerland, IAIA and other interested Parties and partner organizations (f) Italy and other interested Parties and partner organizations with support from the secretariat, (g) Belarus, the secretariat and interested Parties.

 Resource requirements: Costs for speakers, provision and translation of materials to be covered in kind by lead countries, to the extent possible.
-Will require secretariat resources and funds from the trust fund to cover travel costs for countries eligible for financial support and non-ECE countries:
+Will require secretariat resources and funds from the trust fund to cover travel costs for countries eligible for financial support and non-ECE countries: for (f): €20,000 per each year, that will be earmarked by Italy during the next three years (2021 – 2023) to cover the costs of two consultants for the preparation of the information document, in consultation with treaty bodies and Parties’ authorities responsible for development cooperation; for (g) by EU4Environment (tbc).

 2. Fact sheets